 One of my main reasons for traveling the world is trying different dishes, and discovering beautiful cafes and restaurants.
-Although I’m usually a big fan of the food in SE Asia, there have a been a few places where I struggled to find a dish that I liked, or quality food that I didn’t think would give me a bad stomach.
+Although I’m usually a big fan of the food in SE Asia, there have been a few places where I struggled to find a dish that I liked, or quality food that I didn’t think would give me a bad stomach.
 What’s more, I’ve never been a big fan of Vietnamese food.
 At the beginning of the year, I spent a week in Vietnam and was silly to wait until the end of my trip to take a food tour.
 However, I did find some really nice meals and restaurants in Hanoi (the Capital only city I’ve been to so far in northern Vietnam) during that week.
 If you’re considering a Vietnam trip, use this guide as a reference for taking a food tour.

 A Basic Guide for Vietnamese Cuisine